Understanding Concrete Cracking: Causes, Concerns and Solutions

 Size: If a crack is wider than 3mm, it may indicate structural problems.
 Wider cracks can allow water seepage, leading to moisture issues and potential mould growth, which can harm both the building's integrity and indoor air quality.

 Location: Cracks running along the walls or those that disrupt the floor's continuity might suggest foundational movement.
-This can compromise the stability of the entire structure, warranting immediate evaluation by a structural expert.
+This can compromise the stability of the entire structure, warranting immediate evaluation by a structural professional.

 Progression: Cracks that continue to lengthen or widen over time are a red flag.
 Monitoring their progression can reveal patterns that point to underlying issues like soil settling or expansive soil conditions.